Research Development Core

 Scheduling a Consultation

 Our one-hour consultation meeting is customized to the investigator's needs and includes MICHR faculty and experts.
 We recommend that investigators contact RDC at least two months before a grant deadline.
 To request a consultation, please click:

 You will need to submit any new or updated materials at least one week before your scheduled meeting, allowing time for the consultation team to review materials prior to your consult.
 Come to the meeting ready to share a five-minute synopsis of your research project.
 It is not necessary to prepare a formal presentation.

-If you have any questions regarding your consultation request, please contact Beth LaPensee.
+If you have any questions about RDC consultations, please contact Beth LaPensee.